Nameless Rumia's Wiki

 Foreign policies

 There are several factors to consider when questioning the United States's aggressive foreign policy, starting with lobbying and iron triangles.
-This will bring you to the military–industrial complex, encouraging war profiteering, or questionable interest groups like AIPAC.
-As it stands, both major parties are willing to throw the nation into unnecessary wars, regardless of how the nation feels.11)
+This will bring you to the military–industrial complex, encouraging war profiteering, or weird interest groups like AIPAC, J Street, etc. As it stands, both major parties are willing to throw the nation into frivolous wars, regardless of how the nation feels.14)

 General perspectives

-An optimist may hope that progressive-led entryism into the Democratic Party will empower the left, like a long march through the institutions, but this is a difficult resolve to maintain since incremental change23) takes generations,24) then you'd have to block out bourgeois democracy's flaws, foreign policies, and hope no collapse, purge, or gridlock occurs.
+An optimist might hope progressive-led entryism would 'empower' the left, like a long march through the institutions, but this is a difficult resolve to keep as incrementalism is slow and arduous,23) plus you would have to ignore the system's flaws, foreign policies, and hope no collapse, purge, or gridlock would occur.
 I don't know, get organized?
+Set your pride, ego, and idealism aside?24)

-Meanwhile, a pessimist may either: dismiss reformism through electoralism in a bourgeois democracy as fruitless endeavors, grow impatient with lesser evilism and flawed rhetoric, or just feel apathetic or resigned with how things are.
-This can lead to the belief about how “it's not that serious”,25) or doomerism, but this, too, can be a deceptive trap if you look at who benefits from constant demoralization.
+Meanwhile, a pessimist may either: dismiss reformism through electoralism in a 'bourgeois democracy' as fruitless endeavors,25) turn impatient with lesser evilism and its flawed rhetoric, or grow apathetic or resigned with how things are.
+This can lead to doomerist or defeatist attitudes, questioning its severity26) or how one's actions 'matter', but do consider who benefits from this constant demoralization.

-On the other hand, a conservative may be more interested in short-sighted solutions that 'fixes' their issue,26) but their idea of an 'issue' ranges from a misguided idea of 'the economy'27) to outright fearmongering from commercials or media outlets.28) You know what really matters?
+On the other hand, a conservative might be more interested in short-sighted solutions that 'fixes' their issue,27) but their idea of an 'issue' ranges from a misguided idea of the economy28) to outright fearmongering from commercials or media outlets.29) You know what really matters?
 The fluctuating cost of lettuce and eggs?
-Your stock portfolio?29) One might say job security, but the oligarchs says otherwise.30)
+Your stock portfolio?30) One might say job security, but the oligarchs say otherwise.31)

 Notes